Scroll to top

 Foreign Operators

 Foreign security personnel cannot carry firearms in Nigeria.
-All armed security must be provided by licenced Nigerian personnel.
+All armed security must be provided by licensed Nigerian personnel.
 Foreign operators function in an advisory and coordination capacity through Nigerian licensed partners.

 Local Intel